jdum/odfdo/README.md

 # Related project

-I you work on `.ods` files (spreadsheet), you may be interested by these scripts using this library to parse/generate `.ods` files:
+If you work on `.ods` files (spreadsheet), you may be interested by these scripts using this library to parse/generate `.ods` files:
 [https://github.com/jdum/odsgenerator](https://github.com/jdum/odsgenerator) and [https://github.com/jdum/odsparsator](https://github.com/jdum/odsparsator)